barondebajit/AirQualityAnalysis/README.md

 Welcome to the **AirQualityAnalysis** repository!
 This repository contains the source code for the Streamlit app [bdb-airqualityanalysis](https://bdb-airqualityanalysis.streamlit.app).
 The app provides interactive visualizations and basic statistical analysis of pollutants in the AirQuality UCI dataset.

 ## Overview
 The **AirQualityAnalysis** app is designed to help users explore and understand the levels of various pollutants over time using interactive charts and data insights.
-By leveraging Python libraries like `numpy` and `plotly`, the app offers a seamless experience for visual data analysis.
+By leveraging Python libraries like `pandas` and `plotly`, the app offers a seamless experience for visual data analysis.

 ### Key Features
 - **Interactive visualizations**: Provides users with easy-to-navigate charts and graphs.